tef20/portfolio_projects/README.md

 [repository](<repo address>)

-**Motivation**
+#### Motivation
-* make first 'from scratch' GUI application (having encountered tkinter library during Code in Place course)
+* Make first 'from scratch' GUI application (having encountered tkinter library during Code in Place course)
-* practice OOP and building classes in Python (having encountered OOP style program structures in CS50ai)
+* Practice OOP and building classes in Python (having encountered OOP style program structures in CS50ai)
-* practice planning and implementing reusable, expandable code, avoiding repetition and too many interdependencies
+* Practice planning and implementing reusable, expandable code, avoiding repetition and too many interdependencies

-**Goals**
+#### Goals
-* make a game that was both fun and potentially educational
+* Make a game that was both fun and potentially educational
-* make CLI and GUI versions of the game, which interact with the same underlying class
+* Make CLI and GUI versions of the game, which interact with the same underlying class
-* produce a product within time constraints
+* Produce a product within time constraints

-**Features**
+#### Features
-* underlying game mechanics
+* Underlying game mechanics
 * CLI gameplay
 * GUI gameplay
-* a doors class, representing a graphical door object
+* A doors class, representing a graphical door object

-**Assessment / Reflections**
+#### Assessment / Reflections
-Positives:
+##### Positives:
 Overall I am fairly pleased with this project.
 * I learned alot
-* it accurately encodes the underlying dynamics of the game
+* It accurately encodes the underlying dynamics of the game
-* it can be played either as a CLI or GUI game (although not interchangeably)
+* It can be played either as a CLI or GUI game (although not interchangeably)
-* many aspects of the project adhere to good design principles such as DRY (code and information)
+* Many aspects of the project adhere to good design principles such as DRY (code and information)
 * I expect it to be expandable in future

-Ideas for further features:
+###### Ideas for further features:
-* more educational features to help player improve probabilistic intuition
+* More educational features to help player improve probabilistic intuition
-  * run n automated rounds, to show decision outcomes
+  * Run n automated rounds, to show decision outcomes
-  * alternative scenario with n doors, to show impact Monty's decision
+  * Alternative scenario with n doors, to show impact Monty's decision
-  * decision tree visualisation
+  * Decision tree visualisation
-* better / more dynamic animations
+* Better / more dynamic animations
-* more engaging text to improve game play / player understanding
+* More engaging text to improve game play / player understanding

-Areas for improvement:
+##### Areas for improvement:
 * I would like to have incorporated more systematic testing, eg. doctests
-* the project ran over time by 2x, this reflected:
+* The project ran over time by 2x, this reflected:
-  * my unfamiliarity with the tkinter library and some of its behaviours
+  * My unfamiliarity with the tkinter library and some of its behaviours
-  * inexperience managing data dependencies, which forced some redesigning
+  * Inexperience managing data dependencies, which forced some redesigning
-* some attempts at DRY code failed and make the code less flexible
+* Some attempts at DRY code failed and make the code less flexible
-* widget geometry is quite static and so could cause future problems
+* Widget geometry is quite static and so could cause future problems
 * I have not attempted to make it resilient across operating systems
-  * pathlib would help with management of files
+  * Pathlib would help with management of files

 --------------------------